rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 ![Scene render showing the `sun` half-sphere with points at each cell-center of its mesh](Scene03.png)

 ### Calculate normal vectors at the center of each cell
 Now that we have the cell-centers, which will act as the 'source points' of the `sun` rays, we need to calculate the normal vectors at those points which will define the directions of the rays.
-Once more, VTK provides the tools but doesn't make it easy or clear for us (you wouldn't appreciate it working if it was easy would you now :) ?).
+Once more, VTK provides the tools but doesn't make it easy or clear for us (you wouldn't appreciate it working if it was easy, would you now :) ?).
 Let's see how it's done:

 ```
 # Create a new 'vtkPolyDataNormals' and connect to the 'sun' half-sphere